 Ancient Indian emperors played Pachisi to showcase their ability to strategize and make calculated moves.
 But it was also an effective way for them to relax and enjoy themselves after periods of intense work.

 Like them, we use games for a similar purpose: to de-stress, build relationships, and practice our skills.
 As a bonus, they also help build a great company culture and keep people motivated.
-This is especially important for remote teams that miss spontaneous, face-to-face interactions—and need a sense of connection to do their best work.
+This is especially important for remote teams that miss spontaneous, face-to-face interactions—and need fun ways to stay connected when working remotely so they can do their best work.

 With Switchboard, you can create permanent meeting rooms specifically for team-building activities and games, sprint planning, brainstorming, or client meetings—so you can always share more than just your screen.

 Want an easy way to play virtual games with your team?

 Switchboard lets you work and play side-by-side and engage your remote team.

 Frequently asked questions about virtual employee engagement games